davs3275/sbs/med/collier.md

-your undivided preference to what is your own peculiar good, for it is not lawful that anything of another kind or nature, as either popular applause, or power, or riches, or pleasures, should be sufifered to contest with what is rationally and politically good.
+your undivided preference to what is your own peculiar good, for it is not lawful that anything of another kind or nature, as either popular applause, or power, or riches, or pleasures, should be suffered to contest with what is rationally and politically good.
 All these things, if but for a while they begin to please, presently prevail, and pervert a man's mind.